queensk/tictak/README.md

-# tictak
+# Tictak
 tictactoe
- this is a simple tic tac toe game made from js, css and html.
+ This is a simple tic tac toe game made from js, css and html.